 It’s everywhere.
 You can’t escape it.
 It’s like the invasion of the body snatchers, except they’re not snatching bodies.
 They’re snatching declarative sentences.
 Soon, there won’t be any left.
 Maybe there’ll be a few audio files on some YouTube channel … Continue reading Down with Upspeak?

-It’s that time of the academic year when students give group reports.
+It’s that time of the year when students give group reports.
 I sympathize with them.
 They have been doing group projects since kindergarten and would rather be left alone.
-I feel the same way, although I include group work … Continue reading “Yeah, No!”
+I feel the same way, although I include group work in … Continue reading “Yeah, No!”

 I just got back from a two-week business trip to Brazil and Uruguay.
 That may seem like a long time, but I was just getting the hang of spelling Uruguay when I had to take a plane home.
 Actually, it … Continue reading Slip of the Tongue